 Reviewing your spending can show you how much flexibility you have month to month and also show you areas you can cut back in to boost your down payment amount!

-Next, it’s time assemble your avengers real estate team!
+Next, it’s time to assemble your Avengers real estate team!
 You’ll need an agent you can trust and who can move quickly in a competitive market and a lender to get you access to a mortgage.

 Then you’ll need to select a mortgage lender to find out what you would qualify for and what your monthly payment would look like.